rockNroll87q/brain/autotrainer/README.md

 # AutoTrainer

-**AutoTrainer** is a lightweight, extensible framework for defining and managing deep learning experiments across multiple datasets using simple YAML configuration files.
-It provides a consistent protocol for specifying experiments, datasets, parameter sweeps, and overrides — and produces fully-specified job definitions ready for execution.
+**AutoTrainer** is a lightweight, extensible framework for defining and managing deep learning tasks across multiple datasets using simple YAML configuration files.
+It provides a consistent protocol for specifying tasks, datasets, parameter sweeps, and overrides — and produces fully-specified job definitions ready for execution.

 ## 📦 Project Structure